-Q R1.
-What future strategy should we pursue for food stores?

-- No more large retail superstores until a review at 2021 - There is still a need to strengthen the City Centre food offer and a new superstore in the city centre should be provided. - Should existing food stores be allowed to extend their current size to cater for future growth? - For smaller food stores should we continue to allow them to develop in smaller neighbourhoods?
+- Q R1.
+What future strategy should we pursue for food stores assuming that all three foodstores are built? - a) No more large retail superstores until a review at 2021; or - b) There is still a need to Strengthen the City Centre food offer and allowing a new superstore in the City Centre should to be provided, or - c) Should existing food stores be Allow existing foodstores to extend their current size to cater for future growth?-or - d) For smaller food stores should we continue to Allow smaller foodstores to develop in smaller neighbourhoods?